NREL/OpenStudio-user-documentation/docs/tutorials/creating_your_model.md

 ![Measures Tab Costs](img/create_model/lifecycle_costs.png)

 *Above: Add costs to measures to calculate and compare different options.
-This can also be done in the ParametricAnalysisTool.*
+This can also be done in the Parametric Analysis Tool.*

 ------